Capacitated Network Design Games on a Generalized Fair Allocation Model: Capacitated Cost-Sharing Connection Games under Max-Cost Criterion

 \subsection{Price of Anarchy (PoA)}

 Feldman et al. show that $\PoA_{mc}$ is unbounded on undirected graphs \cite{Feldman2015}.
-As with the sum-cost case, we can show that $\PoA_{mc}$ is unbounded on directed graphs by using the transformation from an undirected graph to a directed graph in \cite{Erlebach2015}.
-However, recall that the transformation yields directed cycles and hence we give stronger results on restricted graph classes.
+As with the sum-cost case, we can show that $\PoA_{mc}$ is unbounded on directed graphs by transforming from an undirected graph to a directed graph in \cite{Erlebach2015}.
+However, recall that the transformation yields directed cycles; hence we give stronger results on restricted graph classes.